How can we use the tools of psychology to improve the working lives of employees?

 Fits around full-time work

 This course is designed to fit around work.
-With part-time hours and 24/7 study access.
+With flexible hours and 24/7 study access.

 You’re in expert hands